Visas for your family

 Family members can only apply as your dependants if

-• you are receiving a government funding award and your course is full time and at least six months long
+- you are receiving a government scholarship or sponsorship and your course is full time, at any level and at least six months long

-You can also apply for a visa for a child born in the UK during your most recent student visa permission or shortly after it - see 7 below.
+You may also be able to apply for a visa for a child born during your most recent student visa permission or shortly after it - see 7 below.

 Family members who are not able to come to the UK as your dependants, but who still wish to visit you during your course could apply as visitors.